Russia's Rosneft hires TNK-BP insider as BP pursues sale

-MOSCOW Russian state firm Rosneft (ROSN.MM) has hired a former TNK-BP executive to run its refining and marketing businesses, sources close to the companies said on Tuesday, bolstering a management team as BP pursues the sale of a stake in the country's No.3 oil producer.
+MOSCOW, June 5 Russian state firm Rosneft has hired a former TNK-BP executive to run its refining and marketing businesses, sources close to the companies said on Tuesday, bolstering a management team as BP pursues the sale of a stake in the country's No.3 oil producer.

-Russia's largest oil firm Rosneft, which sources say is interested in buying the British company's 50 percent stake, has hired Didier Casimiro, who headed TNK-BP's TNBP.MM Ukrainian business and worked previously for BP (BP.L), the sources said.
+Russia's largest oil firm Rosneft, which sources say is interested in buying the British company's 50 percent stake, has hired Didier Casimiro, who headed TNK-BP's Ukrainian business and worked previously for BP, the sources said.

 Sources close to Rosneft also said Dmitry Avdeyev, co-head of investment banking at Morgan Stanley in Moscow, was a possible candidate to join a succession of alumni from Morgan Stanley to manage the finances of Russia's largest oil producer.